 III.
 Faculty Employment Policies and Procedures

 Personnel in faculty positions at the publicly supported colleges and universities of Virginia are not included in the classified services of the state's personnel system.
 Faculty member salary ranges and conditions of employment are determined by the BOV.
 As a condition of employment, a faculty member must participate in the university's direct deposit program.
 This program provides for pay to be deposited directly into the faculty member's account at the financial institution of her or his choice.
-Faculty members may access information on current and year to date pay information by logging into the J-Ess (JMU Employee Self Service) system.
+Faculty members may access information on current and year to date pay information by logging into My Madison.
 Participation in direct deposit begins by completing the necessary paperwork available in the Office of Human Resources.

 III.I.2.a.
 Adjustments Due to Promotion